-- Complete feasibility and alignment studies for the following intersection improvements - Roesner Road (road extension between Majestic Place Access Road to Middle Mount Vernon Road) - Majestic Place Access Road (new road from Posey County Line Road to Eickhoff Road) - University Parkway past Diamond Avenue (SR 66) to I-64 - Utilize J-Turns as the preferred intersection type along the corridor.
+- Conduct feasibility and alignment studies for the following improvements - Roesner Road (road extension between Majestic Place Access Road to Middle Mount Vernon Road) - Majestic Place Access Road (new road from Posey County Line Road to Eickhoff Road) - University Parkway north of Diamond Avenue (SR 66) to I-64

+- Utilize J-Turns as the preferred intersection type along the corridor.
 The implementation of the J-turn treatments will likely occur on an incremental basis as funding allows and as development activity requires enhanced traffic control at specific locations.
-The need to complete the full corridor plan would likely be linked to the extension of University Parkway to I-64 since that will trigger the most substantial traffic growth. - University Parkway at Diamond Avenue - University Parkway at New Harmony Road - University Parkway at Marx Road - University Parkway at Upper Mount Vernon Road - University Parkway at Hogue Road - University Parkway at Majestic Place Access Road

-- Utilize Right Turns only intersections to limit points of conflict for slower thoroughfares which intersect with University Parkway. - University Parkway at Middle Mount Vernon Road - Utilize Signalized Intersections along the corridor. - University Parkway at Diamond Ave (SR 66)
+The need to complete the full corridor plan would likely be linked to the extension of University Parkway to I-64 since that will trigger the most substantial traffic growth. - University Parkway at New Harmony Road - University Parkway at Marx Road - University Parkway at Upper Mount Vernon Road - University Parkway at Hogue Road - University Parkway at Majestic Place Access Road - Utilize Right Turn only intersections to limit points of conflict for slower or lower classified thoroughfares which intersects with University Parkway. - University Parkway at Middle Mount Vernon Road - Continue to monitor and coordinate with INDOT for possible future improvements: - University Parkway at Diamond Ave (SR 66)